-The main areas of the GTA will retain the prices they had at the end of 2017.
+The main areas of the GTA will retain the prices they had at the end of 2018.
 Of course, some highly demanded areas and downtown will see a rise in prices.
-I agree with the analysts’ forecast and I believe that the price increase will coincide with the level of inflation and will not exceed 2-3% in the GTA except for certain areas such as Forest Hill, or downtown.
+I agree with the analysts’ forecast and I believe that the price increase will coincide with the level of inflation, mortgage interest rates and will not exceed 2-3% in the GTA except for certain areas such as Forest Hill, or downtown.
 The price growth will primarily be in areas with a high price per square meter and in districts with a lack of available vacant areas for new projects.

 A number of districts such as Richmond Hill, Markham, Aurora and others in the York Region will continue the downward price trend that began in the summer of 2017.

-A similar trend awaits multi-apartment buildings built after the year 2000.
+A similar trend awaits multi-apartment buildings built before the year 2001.

-In the market of cottages within a radius of 200 km from the GTA, the prices seen at the end of 2017 will remain.
+In the market of cottages within a radius of 200 km from the GTA, the prices seen at the end of 2018 will remain.
 The cost of water front lots (1/2 acre size) starts from CAD$ 250,000, and is dependent on the quality of the buildings and the nearby infrastructure.
-The higher construction cost compared to Toronto meas the absence of properties built after the year 2000 selling for an affordable price.
-If you are dreaming of buying a quality cottage, then you should not wait for cheap prices in 2018.
+The higher construction cost compared to Toronto meas the absence of properties selling for an affordable price.
+If you are dreaming of buying a waterfront cottage, then you should not wait for price drop in 2019.